muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk.md

 ## What Brain Areas have Hemorrhage?

-Use the "Eve" segmentation map (Oishi, et al., 2008), which outlines structures, we can calculate:
+Use the "Eve" segmentation map/atlas (Oishi, et al., 2008), which outlines structures, we can calculate:
 $$
 \text{Prevalence}_r = \frac{ \sum\limits_{\text{Voxels in region r}} \text{Population Map} } {\sum \text{Population Map}} \times 100\% \nonumber
 $$